yamamo2shun1/PICrouter/README.md

 Specifications
 ------
-0. Supported Zeroconf(Bonjour on Mac OS X), DHCP and NBNS
+0. Supported mDNS(Bonjour on Mac OS X), DHCP and NBNS
 1. Supported Open Sound Control
 2. Supported USB device(MIDI and HID composite) and host(only MIDI) function.
 3. Supported [USB HID bootloader][an1388] on Mac OS X and Windows.